What's the (RV) Point? A $3.5\times$ Enhancement in Super-Jupiters with Saturn-like Periods from a Critical Observation: Conclusion

 We hope that the results of this experiment prove useful in guiding policy decisions as observatories consider upgrades and/or replacements of their RV survey instruments.
 We also hope these results will help the exoplanet community explain to telescope time allocation committees the potential scientific return of critical RVs.

-\acknowledgments M.C.T. and L.M.W. acknowledge support from the NASA Exoplanet Research Program (grant no. 80NSSC23K0269) and the University of Notre Dame's Arthur J. Schmitt Presidential Leadership Fellowship.
+\acknowledgments M.C.T. and L.M.W. acknowledge support from the NASA Exoplanet Research Program (grant no. 80NSSC23K0269), a NASA-Keck PI data award (grant no. 80NSSC25K0188), and the University of Notre Dame's Arthur J. Schmitt Presidential Leadership Fellowship.
 This research was supported in part by the resources of the Notre Dame Center for Research Computing (CRC).
 M.C.T. particularly acknowledges the Astroweiss group for being a supportive intellectual community that offers much insight and encouragement, and also extends gratitude to Joshua N. Winn and his group for their welcoming attitude and productive discussions.
 Additionally, M.C.T. and L.M.W. thank Judah Van Zandt and Erik Petigura for improving this manuscript with their thoughtful comments on one of its earlier versions.
 This analysis made use of Jump, a database tool of the California Planet Search.
+A portion of the code used in this analysis was written with the assistance of ChatGPT (OpenAI).
 This analysis was based on archival data collected at the W. M. Keck Observatory at Maunakea.
 We recognize and acknowledge the very significant cultural role and reverence that Maunakea has within the Native Hawaiian community.
 We are most fortunate to have the opportunity to analyze observations that were made from this mountain.

 \facilities{None}